(Last updated: September 23, 2020)

 2. Complete the UWM Research Operations Safety Plan Template

-After reading the above documents, use this template to develop your Lab Safety Plan, which is required before permission can be obtained to reopen individual research spaces.
+After reading the above documents, use this electronic system to develop your Lab Safety Plan, which is required before permission can be obtained to reopen individual research spaces.
 Plans will be submitted and routed through this template system.

 3. Obtain On-site Employee Work Status